Quality Assurance Project Plan Development Guidance

 What is a Quality Assurance Project Plan?

-Many organizations, including the U.S. Environmental Protection Agency (EPA), the primary source of funding for Long Island Sound Futures Fund (LISFF) grants, require Quality Assurance Project Plans (QAPPs) for projects that collect and use environmental data.
+The U.S. Environmental Protection Agency (EPA), primary source of funding for Long Island Sound Futures Fund (LISFF) grants, requires preparation of Quality Assurance Project Plans (QAPPs) for projects that collect and use environmental data.
 A QAPP documents the project planning process and serves as a blueprint for how your project will collect and analyze that data.

 Why a QAPP?